DaniG-code/collection_Python/README.md

 # collection_Python
-a collection of source code written in Python
+a collection of small Python projects